God beyond God

 Coming to New Zealand, finally having a house of their own.

-My mother, bullied out of a job she loves by a colleague, meekly folds.
-My father and Uncle urge her to fight!
-She doesn’t fight back or defend herself.
+My mother, bullied out of a job by a colleague.
+My father and Uncle urge her to defend herself.
+She folds and leaves.
 Later, she says: That was a very painful time, but the beautiful thing is I got to experience what our Lord must have experienced when he was wrongly accused, and didn’t say a word....

 Suspending ourselves to be interested in others, to host others, to give others the (psychological) shirt of our backs.
 Crashing into exhaustion when the others finally leave.